matt-auckland/uoa-karate-wiki/docs/kata/gekisai-dai-ichi.md

 This name means "Popularisation Kata Two".
 For more info on this, see the history section.

 ## Kata History

+It was created to help popularise Karate in the 1940s by Chojun Miyagi with the help of a Shorin Ryu Sensei.
+It introduced Jodan Uke into the Goju Ryu syllabus.

 ## How To